Tongue Ties and Lip Ties

 A tight upper lip frenum may compromise lip flanging during latching on a breast or bottle, making it more difficult to feed well.
 The lip may appear tense during nursing, and cause shallow latch.
 When teeth are present, a tight upper lip may trap milk, resulting in enamel decalcification (weakening) and tooth decay.
 If the frenum attaches close to the gum tissue ridge and is thick, a future diastema (gap between front teeth) can occur.

 What is a tongue tie?

-A tongue tie (ankyloglossia) is an embryological remnant of tissue in the midline between the undersurface of the tongue and the floor of the mouth that restricts normal movement such as elevation, protrusion, lateralization, and cupping.
+A tongue tie (ankyloglossia) is an embryological remnant of tissue in the midline between the undersurface of the tongue and the floor of the mouth that restricts normal movement such as elevation, protrusion, lateralization, and cupping during latch on a bottle or breast.
 This can result in an inability of the tongue to function correctly for feeding.
 Long term, a tongue tie may result in speech or feeding problems.
-A tongue tie may hinder the development of proper adult swallow, and be associated with a high palate, narrow dental arches, and crowded teeth.
+A tongue tie may hinder the development of proper adult swallow, and be associated with a high palate, narrow dental arches, crowded teeth, and mouthbreathing.

 What is an anterior tongue tie?

 An anterior tongue tie is when the frenum attaches to, or very close to, the anterior tip of the tongue.
 The tongue tip then is sometimes “heart shaped”.
 This type of tongue-tie is easily recognized by parents and medical providers.

 What is a posterior tongue tie?